Food Delivery Insurance

 A basic level of business insurance is called “Class A(1) Business Use” or simply class 1 business use insurance.

-It is intended to allow you short business journeys between client sites and is generally used by people in office-type jobs to allow them to travel to meetings and other infrequent and ad-hoc journeys.
+This type of cover is intended to allow you to make short business journeys in your vehicle between client sites, and it is generally used by people in office-type jobs to allow them to travel to meetings and other infrequent and ad-hoc journeys.

 While better for businesses that social and domestic car insurance, it is still insufficient for use as a delivery driver.

-It is also sometimes called “commercial car insurance” and allows you to use your vehicle fully for work purposes.
+It is also sometimes called “commercial car insurance” and allows you to use your vehicle, whether bike, car or van, fully for work purposes.

 It is class 3 insurance that you will be looking for as delivery driver car insurance.